 An initial public offering (IPO) is the process of launching a firm on to the stock exchange for the first time by inviting the general public and financial institutions to subscribe for shares.

-IPOs are also referred to as "flotations" and the process as "floating" or “going public”.
-It’s usually young companies who are trying to raise capital to expand or realise returns on their founder’s investments, but well-established firms also float.
+The IPO process is also known as “floating”, “listing” or “going public”.
+It’s usually young companies who are trying to raise capital to expand or realise returns on their founder’s investments.
+But well-established firms float, too.

 The advantages of going public include access to capital; the ability to use shares as a currency in future takeover deals; the ability to incentivise staff with shares; for founders to cash in value (“exit”); and to gain exposure and the credibility that goes with being public.